aeonSolutions/AeonLabs-HomeAutomation-Power-Managment-Single-SolarCELL-18650-battery-storage/README.md

 <br />

 # Single Solar Cell with a 18650 Battery Storage
-This is a simple PCB for a direct fit on commercially availabble [blue solar cell tiles](https://s.click.aliexpress.com/e/_DCnJW0V) with dimensions 124x124mm.
-This pcb features a single 18650 Battery management system and is intended for indoor useage.
-In particular to be installed on the top or down side of glass transparent windows at a home or office.
-This PCB when assembled with a blue solar cell tile can be used to power a low voltage 4.2V indoors illumination network using ultra low power micro LED strips.
+This is a simple PCB for a direct fit on commercially available [blue solar cell tiles](https://s.click.aliexpress.com/e/_DCnJW0V)  with dimensions 124x124mm.
+This PCB features a single 18650 Battery management system intended for indoor usage.
+In particular to be installed on the top or downside of transparent glass windows at a home or office.
+This PCB, when assembled with a blue solar cell tile, can be used to power a low voltage 4.2V indoor illumination network using ultra-low power micro LED strips.
 For insatnce [this one](https://s.click.aliexpress.com/e/_DCKg9xJ) sold on AliExpress.

 <p align="center">